 The original chocolate mint cookie recipe comes from the now out of print cookbook, Desserts, by Nancy Silverton.
 We started making them at Deer Valley when the book came out in 1986, and they’ve been a DV bakery staple ever since.

-Nancy’s cookies get rolled in granulated sugar first, and then powdered sugar.
+Nancy’s chocolate mint cookies get rolled in granulated sugar first, and then powdered sugar.
 In the oven, they crack just enough to reveal dark chocolate under bright white sugar coating.
-For the same crackle look as with the sugar, I roll this cookie dough in almond flour.
+For a similar crackle look, theese cookie dough balls get rolled in almond flour.

-Baking is in my blood.
-Once a pastry chef, always a pastry chef.
+Baking is in my blood–I guess once a pastry chef, always a pastry chef.
 What’s new is more vegan and gluten-free treats, and desserts with natural sweeteners, the likes of maple syrup, honey, agave and dates.
 I’m moving decadence in a different direction, one bite at a time.